lykia-rs/lykiadb/README.md

-# Reverie
+# ReverieDB
-Reverie is a toy vector database written in Rust.
+Reverie is a vector database written in Rust.
 It provides a convenient scripting language with SQL-like syntax supports both in-memory and in-disk storage.
 It is distributed by default, also handles concurrency with MVCC (Multi-Version Concurrency Control) mechanism.

 ## Features